neondatabase/serverless/tests/README.md

 ### `browser`

-We run similar tests in a headless browser, using vitest's support for [playwright](https://playwright.dev/).
+We run similar tests in headless browsers -- Firefox and Chromium -- using vitest's support for [playwright](https://playwright.dev/).

-We use Firefox as the browser, on the basis that this is a wholly independent JS engine to the test platforms above (which are all V8-based).

 ## Extensions

 Possible future extensions to testing:

 - Test more scenarios!

-- Run the CLI tests on Bun and/or Deno

-- Run the browser tests on Chrome/Chromium

 - Run tests on AWS Lambda